Ubiquiti’s new UniFi AirWire (U-AirWire) is both exciting and disappointing.

 If you think of new AirWire as another typical USB Wi-Fi 7 adapter, like the NETGEAR A9000, you’re not entirely wrong—Ubiquiti calls it a “WiFi 7 client adapter” after all.
 However, you’ll be in for a surprise.

-Out of the box, the AirWire is huge.
-It literally has the same physical size as the UX7, which is a Wi-Fi 7 “router”.
+Out of the box, the AirWire is huge, literally the same physical size as the UniFi Express 7, which is a Wi-Fi 7 “router”.

-On top, it comes with a large, non-detachable antenna that you can swivel around half a sphere to get the best reception.
-This is a directional antenna that can offer exceptional uplink range.
-On the front, it has a little screen that, among other things, shows its backhaul link in real time during operation.
+On top, the AirWire comes with a large, non-detachable antenna that you can swivel around half a sphere to get the best reception.
+This is a directional antenna that can offer exceptional uplink range, somewhat similar to the U7 Mesh.
+On the front, the adapter has a little screen that shows its backhaul link in real time during operation.
+This screen helps the user determine the best angle for the antenna.

 Hardware specifications: Ubiquiti AirWire vs. Intel BE200 vs. NETGEAR A9000